NuteBurn/nuteburn.github.io/notes.md

 ## Low Stress Training

 * Currently have a bamboo trellis set up in the 2x2, I've been enjoying it more than the clip and tie down method.
 Its made keeping the canopy even(ish) much easier
-* You can start LST when the plant has developed 4 nodes
-* Repeat LST weekly by tying down new branches and adjusting old ties.

 ### Trellis